 In 2006, Slamon was honored with the American Society of Clinical Oncology’s David A. Karnofsky Memorial Award and Lecture.
 Also in 2006, Slamon received the 18th Annual Donald Ware Waddell Award from Arizona Cancer Center; the European Institute of Oncology Breast Cancer Award; the 2nd Umberto Veronesi Award for the Future Fight Against Breast Cancer and the Lister Award for Translational Medicine from the University of Glasgow, Scotland.
 In 2007, Slamon received the 19th annual Warren Alpert Foundation Scientific Prize, awarded by Harvard Medical School.
 Also in 2007, he received the Friends of the National Library of Medicine Distinguished Medical Service Award and the Gairdner International Award, one of the most prestigious awards in biomedical science.

-In 2008, Slamon received the Daniel Nathans’ Memorial Award from the Van Andel Research Institute and in 2009, he was awarded the Medical Science Award by the UCLA Medical Alumni and Aesculapians.
-Slamon has also received the Milken Family Medical Foundation Award in Cancer Research, the Upjohn Award in Internal Medicine and the Outstanding Young Investigator Award.
+In 2008, Slamon received the Daniel Nathans’ Memorial Award from the Van Andel Research Institute, and the following year, he was honored with the Medical Science Award by the UCLA Medical Alumni and Aesculapians, the Milken Family Medical Foundation Award in Cancer Research, and the Upjohn Award in Internal Medicine and the Outstanding Young Investigator Award.
+In 2019, the Royal Swedish Academy of Sciences and Sweden’s Sjöberg Foundation named him a co-winner of the 2019 Sjöberg Prize for his groundbreaking research in the development of successful targeted cancer therapies.

 A 1975 honors graduate of the University of Chicago's Pritzker School of Medicine, Slamon earned his Ph.D. in cell biology that same year.
 He completed his internship and residency at the University of Chicago Hospitals and Clinics, becoming chief resident in 1978.
 One year later, he became a fellow in the Division of Hematology/Oncology at UCLA.